25 Surprising Grilling Facts You Haven’t Heard 10 Times Before

 “The biggest mistake anyone makes when they’re inexperienced cooking is overhandling,” Welsch says.
 Let your burger sit for a minute before flipping it—set a timer if you have to.
-“Just like a watched pot never boils, and overly handled burger or steak isn’t going to be as beautiful or as tasty,” he says.
+“Just like a watched pot never boils, an overly handled burger or steak isn’t going to be as beautiful or as tasty,” he says.
 Find out the most popular burger topping in America.
 The ThermoPro Digital Kitchen Timer makes it easy to keep track of time and can be set up to 23 hours and 53 minutes for longer cooks like smoking.
 It’s sleek and stylish enough to use inside the house, too.

 Skip the aluminum foil

 Minuscule particles of aluminum can transfer from the foil to your food, especially at higher temperatures.
 Although the World Health Organization reports your body can release small amounts of aluminum, most people are consuming more than their body can process.
 Studies have found aluminum in the brain tissue of Alzheimer’s patients.
 Skipping the aluminum foil doesn’t mean you have to accept a mess on your grill.
 Pam Grilling Spray was made for higher temperatures and it protects your grill for fat-free, non-stick cooking.
 Here’s a deeper dive into the health risks of grilling with aluminum foil.

 The Ford Motor Company sold barbecue grills